msoumik78/hireable-coder-backend/README.md

-# Functionality : Exposes a very simple REST service
+# Functionality : Exposes the profile service and product service of a mini bank app
-This repo contains a spring boot based very simple REST service which exposes the below endpoint:
+This repo contains a spring boot based simple REST service which has endpoints for:
-/api/1/profile/{customerName}
+- Adding/ Retrieving profile details of a bank customer
+- Verifying login credentials of a bank customer
+- Retrieving product details of the bank customer to show his accounts and other products

 # Technical details and Pre-requisites